 Diagnosis of a medical condition and treatment is largely dependent on being able to efficiently and effectively identify the critical medical information in such documents.

-HLA has developed the most sophisticated systems available for automatically extracting such critical medical information from clinical reports, and thus making the health professionals task less labour intensive and so release more of their time for the important care work based on quality extracted information.
+HLA has developed the most sophisticated Clinical Natural Language Processing systems available for automatically extracting such critical medical information from clinical reports, so making the health professionals task less labour intensive and releasing more of their time for working with patients based on quality extracted information.

 HLA’s HORIZON platform technology is novel because the market is currently dominated by inadequate, simple, text processing technologies that use “word strings” to identify targeted words within documents.